 Photo by Bret Edge Photography

 Please be advised that Utah State Parks has hired a contractor to pave the dirt road into the Moenkopi Yurt area and the adjacent overflow mountain bike parking area at Dead Horse Point State Park in June 2020.
 As a result of this project, the Moenkopi Yurts (#1-5) will NOT be available on the reservation system from June 21st through June 26th.
 The rest of the park will remain open to the public during this construction project.

 In preparation for the June 21st through June 26th paving closure the contractor will be operating heavy equipment and placing additional gravel on the road and the parking lot next to the Moenkopi yurts on multiple occasions to prepare the surface for pavement.
 This dirt work will be completed during daylight hours and the contractor will do everything in their power to minimize the impacts of construction on park visitors staying in the Moenkopi Yurts.
 We encourage guests to make reservations for the Wingate Yurts (#6-9) if you do not want to have your vacation conflict with construction work during the month of June.
-The contractor intends to do the dirt work during the week to avoid any construction work on Saturday and Sunday.
+The contractor intends to do the dirt work during the week to avoid any construction work on Saturdays and Sundays.

 Thank you for choosing Dead Horse Point State Park for your next adventure.